2020 • Wetlands

 Wetlands Unravelled explores conflicting notions of our relationship with and management of wetland environments by focusing on the overlooked and hidden stories of the site.
 Found on land and in water, the artworks evolve from the sights, sounds and stories of these wetlands.
 Reflecting time spent with WWT conservationists, the artists respond to wetlands and their paradoxical role as both victim and saviour in the fight against the environmental emergency.

 The exhibition is open to the public from Thursday 1 October 2020 to Sunday 14 November 2021.
-Season One launches on 1 October 2020 with works by Anne Deeming, Tania Kovats, Gavin Osborn, Alec Stevens and Jonathan Wright.
-Season Two will launch on 22 May 2021 with works by Claire Barber, Lizzie Cannon, Caitlin Heffernan, Sharon McElroy and Eloise Moody.
+Season One launches on 1 October 2020 with works by Anne Deeming, Tania Kovats, Gavin Osborn, Alec Stevens and Jonathan Wright, Claire Barber, Lizzie Cannon, Caitlin Heffernan, Sharon McElroy and Eloise Moody.
+Accompanying artist and curator-led events are listed on our events page.

 To visit Wetlands Unravelled at the London Wetland Centre booking is essential.
 For more information on opening times, how to get there and to book your tickets click here